spekulatius/laravel-commonmark-blog/README.md

 Below are examples on how to use the blog package.

-### How to Add a Simple Post
+### How to Add a Post

 Any blog page is following a simple structure using Frontmatter & Commonmark.

-YAML Frontmatter is used to define post-level information such as titles, social sharing images, etc.:
+The YAML Frontmatter is used to define post-level information such as titles, social sharing images, etc. with the CommonMark content following:

 ```yaml
 ---